 ENTRY DESCRIPTION ADDRESS 0 - 31 Sets the selected IEEE / GPIB bus address for the optional IEEE/GPIB interface.
 Factory default is address 1.
 The left knob (Voltage) can be used to scroll through the 0 through 31 address range.
 Do not use address 0 as this address is typically reserved for the GPIB controller.
-BAUD RATE 9600 19200 38400 57600 115200 230400 460800 Sets the baud rate for the RS232C serial communications port.
-The same setting applies to the internal baud rate used to interface with the USB and LAN interface of the power source.
+BAUD RATE 9600 19200 38400 57600 115200 Sets the baud rate for the RS232C serial communications port.
 Factory default is 38400 baud.
-Available settings are 9600 through 460800 baud for RS232C.
-Note: For USB use, you must set the baud rate to 460800.
-For LAN use, any baud rate can be used but 460800 is recommended.
+Available settings are 9600 through 115200 baud.
 Either shuttle knob can be used to scroll through these selections.
 POWER ON REG0 RST Selects either non-volatile REG0 to be recalled automatically at power-on or factory default (RST).
 Factory default is RST, which recalls the factory settings.
 Note that to use REG0 for power-on default, the contents of the register must be programmed first.
 See section 4.2.8.
 If an empty register is selected, the power source will revert back to RST (factory setting).
 CONTROL MASTER AUX This is an information-only field that displays the controller operation mode.
 For a single stand-alone Lx/Ls unit, the mode is always MASTER.
 Alternatively, the auxiliary mode may be detected if the system interface cable at the rear panel is plugged in and connected to another Lx/Ls unit.
-In AUX mode, the AC source is controlled by another
+In AUX mode, the AC source is controlled by another unit (Master unit).
+The controller will be disabled and has no control over the amplifiers, the measurements or any other function.
+A